Timthreetwelve/MyScheduledTasks/README.md

 * Add a note to individual tasks.

-* Double-click on any task to see more details.
+* Click on any task to see more details.

 * Optionally run MyScheduledTasks as a scheduled task and get notification of tasks that have a non-zero result code.